 Key Takeaways

-General contractors need broader insurance than single-trade contractors because they hold the prime contract, coordinate subcontractors, and control jobsite risk.
+General contractors need broader insurance than single-trade contractors because they hold the prime contract, coordinate subcontractors, and carry jobsite responsibility that spans multiple trades and hazard classes.

-- A GC program typically includes GL, workers comp, commercial auto, inland marine, umbrella, and sometimes professional liability or pollution coverage
+- A general contractor program usually includes general liability, workers comp, commercial auto, inland marine, umbrella, and sometimes professional liability or pollution coverage

-- Your GL policy usually does not cover subcontractor work automatically — require every sub to carry their own coverage and name you as additional insured
+- Your general liability policy usually does not cover subcontractor work automatically.
+Require every sub to carry their own coverage and name you as additional insured.

-- Carriers price GC accounts on total cost of subcontracted work, hazard class, payroll, claims history, and state — not just employee payroll alone
+- Carriers price general contractor accounts on total cost of subcontracted work, hazard class, payroll, claims history, and state, not employee payroll alone

-- Many GC accounts are placed in the E&S (surplus lines) market, which is normal for this trade and does not mean you are uninsurable
+- Many general contractor accounts are placed in the surplus lines market.
+This is normal for the trade and does not mean you are uninsurable.

 Coverage a general contractor actually needs